 We all feel that our bodies require an annual detoxification after the over-indulgent festive period.
 But is that really the case?

 I love my food and the thought of surviving on some juice diet alone is not something that appeals to me.
-So I decided to get together with Fig & Bloom to explore the truth behind detoxing and how, and what our bodies need to be able to detox effectively.
+So I decided to get together with a nutritionist to explore the truth behind detoxing and how, and what our bodies need to be able to detox effectively.

 Fig & Bloom

-Fig & Bloom are a London based consultancy specialising in nutrition, cooking tutorials and recipe development aimed at improving long-term health and wellbeing.
+Fig and Bloom are a London based consultancy specialising in nutrition, cooking tutorials and recipe development aimed at improving long-term health and wellbeing.

 The team includes the lovely Stephanie, who is a registered nutritional therapist and Dorothy, a holistic chef and recipe developer.
 They use evidence-based nutrition and culinary creativity to create fabulous tasting food.

 Like me, they don't believe in diets, but more in providing good, wholesome nourishment that is easy, effective and delicious through using fresh, vibrant and wholesome ingredients.